Mobiji/MedSynora-DataWarehouse/scripts/msgold/data_cataloh.md

+Data dictionary for the gold layer
+Overview
+The gold layer is the business-level data representation, structured to support analytical and reporting use cases.
+It consists of multiple fact and dimension tables for various business metrics.

 |     Column Name    |     Data Type      |     Description                                                  |
 |--------------------|--------------------|------------------------------------------------------------------|
 |     patient_id     |     varchar(20)    |     Contains keys that uniquely identifies each patient.         |